havelsan/rust-dev-env/doc/03.preparing-local-crate-repository/README.md

 11. test the access :
 - create a rust project :
  + source $HOME/sdk/infra/1.0.0/release
  + mkdir -p $HOME/workspace
  + cd $HOME/workspace
  + cargo new hello_cargo
  + cd hello_cargo
  + if you want to restrict the module to be ublished to only "cargo-test" registry, write ' publish = ["cargo-test"] ' in the " [package] " section of the  Cargo.toml file.
 But i would not recommend it because we will use different registry (cargo-prod) in the Jenkins builds.

 - Make package
  + cargo package --allow-dirty
 - Try to push to cargo-test registry
-  + cargo push --registry=cargo-test  --allow-dirty
+ + cargo publish --registry=cargo-test  --allow-dirty
  + The above command should write "Uploaded hello_cargo v0.1.0 to registry cargo-test" in the end.
+ + cargo yank --registry=cargo-test --version 0.1.0 # this command deletes the previously uploaded package from the cargo-test registry, yoou should also give the version!